rimsey1/docs/pages/custom-connectors/08-scripting.md

 ## Scripting

 Cyclr supports Javascript as its scripting language, allowing you to manipulate data before it's sent as well as after it's been retrieved.
 This can be useful when moving data between applications as what's valid in one, may not be valid in another.

 Also, sometimes data just doesn't quite "fit".

-Script can be used when building a Connector and on Steps in a Template or Cycle.

-If you're working on a Cycle in the Builder and need to perform a change to some data, click the Step Setup button on a Step then either use Inline Script in a Mapping for something simple, or expand the Advanced Settings area and enter some Script to tie in to Cyclr's [Events](#events) as described below.
+### Inline Script

+Inline Script is used to make small changes to data, directly in a mapping field.

 For Inline Script, you must prefix the Javascript code with "=" (an equals sign), e.g.:
 ```javascript